Vincentive1232/Flying_Robot_Project/README.md

 ## Dependencies
 ### Virtual Environment
-All of the dependencies including the [Crazyflie Client](https://github.com/bitcraze/crazyflie-clients-python) (interface for flashing and real-flight status monitoring) can be installed in an conda virtual environment and I highly recommend you to do that.
+All of the dependencies including the [Crazyflie Client](https://github.com/bitcraze/crazyflie-clients-python) (interface for flashing and real-flight status monitoring) can be installed in a conda virtual environment and I highly recommend you to do that.

 ### Setting Up Rust